AFNY Logo

 Tom Friedman: American Gas-guzzling Is An Addiction

-Thomas Friedman's op-ed column today, acting as the paper's muffled minority voice, courageously explains how President Bush is worsening our dependency on oil when he does stunts, like for instance travelling to Saudi Arabia and begging the sheiks to increase oil production (they said no).
-The column emphasized the association of gas-guzzling with harmful addiction, and its downward spiral.
-Unfortunately, Friedman also threw in a plug calling for a crash program for more nuclear power, which is a non-starter for both the American people and for big investors.
+Thomas Friedman's op-ed column today, acting as the paper's muffled minority voice, courageously explains how President Bush is only worsening our dependency on oil when he does stunts like, for instance, traveling to Saudi Arabia and begging the sheiks to increase oil production (they said no!).
+The column smartly emphasized the association of gas-guzzling with harmful addictions, and their inexorable downward spirals.
+Unfortunately, Friedman also threw in a gratuitous plug calling for a crash program for more nuclear power, which will continue to be a complete non-starter for both the American people and for the big investors who make the real decisions.

 June 18, 2008 edition [Wednesday]:

-The NY Times Hides the Eyesores Planned for the Seaport!
+The NY Times Hides Monster Eyesores Planned for Seaport!

 June 8, 2008 edition [Sunday]: